 - Manage recurring meeting appointments

-- Act as a to do list task manager for reminders and notes on papers or information you may need
+- Act as a to do list manager for reminders and notes on papers or information you may need

 - Highlight deadlines and ensure there is time for you to meet them